 “Drift” in spin bowling refers to when the ball drifts through the air in the opposite direction which it will spin when it bounces.
 This can make a ball appear to turn even more than it does and makes it a nightmare for the batsmen to play against.
 For example, when a right handed batsmen would face Shane Warne the ball would drift in towards their body, they would then adjust to this and then often play inside the ball resulting in an edge going through to the wicket keeper or slip fielder.
 The 3 elements that allow you to maximise drift when spin bowling are

 Focusing on these elements will help you generate more drift and make your balls much harder to judge.

 There is no one size fits all when it comes to pace in leg spin bowling.
 It’s important to find your natural speed that feels comfortable.
-As mentioned earlier your focus first and foremost must be on maximising spin because if you can spin the ball you will take wickets no matter what grade you play.
-So you want to bowl at a pace that allows you to generate maximum spin.
+As mentioned earlier, your focus first and foremost must be on maximising spin.
+Because, if you can spin the ball, you’ll take wickets no matter what grade you play.
+So, you want to bowl at a pace that allows you to generate maximum spin.
 Some days this will differ depending on the wicket or the conditions but you don’t want to bowl too fast and allow the batsmen to use your pace.
 By keeping you bowls a little slower the batsmen will have to force the issue and potentially make a mistake.

 Shane Warne had some great variations that used to take wickets time and time again.
 “The Flipper” and “The Wrong Un” were two of his favourites.

 The Flipper is a hard ball to bowl and is something Shane Warne worked on for years to perfect.
-The aim of the flipper is to get it to stay low and skid on in a straight line instead of turning like a leg break.
+The aim of the flipper is to get it to stay low and skid on in a straight line.
+Instead of turning like a leg break.
 Hold the ball like a traditional leg break.
 But, instead of using your ring finger to generate spin, use the thumb to get your revolutions up.
 So, it spins backwards and creates the skidding effect.